George Michael Funeral On Hold Pending Toxicology, Boyfriend Cleared In Death

 — Toronto Sun (@TheTorontoSun) February 6, 2017

-Authorities say that the initial tests on 53 year old George Michael, born Georgios Kyriacos Panayiotou in London of a Greek Cypriot father and an English mother, were inconclusive, so more in-depth tests had to be done before any information was revealed, and before the body could be released, said the Daily Mail.
-Obviously, the family would like the body back as soon as possible in order to hold a funeral, and bury Michael.
+Authorities say that the initial tests on 53-year-old George Michael, born Georgios Kyriacos Panayiotou in London of a Greek Cypriot father and an English mother, were inconclusive, so more in-depth tests had to be done before any information was revealed, and before the body could be released, said the Daily Mail.
+Obviously, the family would like the body back as soon as possible to hold a funeral and bury Michael.
 Sources close to the family are puzzled as to what has taken so long.

 “I would have thought the results will come back towards the end of the month.
 There have been no new updates on the case – but police have said (his death) was not suspicious.”